trupus/trupus.github.io/source/_posts/The-creation-of-this-blog.md

 ## Deployment

 There is this functionality `hexo deploy` already built in hexo.
-But I thought to myself, if I am going to push to my repo one the _hexo_ branch anyways, it would be better if the deployment happens automatically.
+But I thought to myself, if I am going to push to my repo on the _hexo_ branch anyways, it would be better if the deployment happens automatically.
 Therefore I use github workflows.

 In your root directory create this file: